Elizabeth Watkins, PhD

 4. Stress and disease

-Another current project explores popular understandings of and references to stress as a cause of disease, looking at how and when stress made its way into common parlance in America.
-Here, stress serves as a case study of how a medical idea makes its way from professional discourse into everyday vernacular, as I continue my research into the transmission and translation of scientific and medical ideas from experts to the lay public.
+I have recently published two articles on the history of stress.
+The first explores popular understandings of and references to stress as a cause of disease, looking at how and when stress made its way into common parlance in America, and the second investigates the medicalization of stress in the 20th century.
+Stress serves as a case study of how medical ideas travel between professional discourse and everyday vernacular, as I continue my research into the transmission and translation of scientific and medical ideas between experts and the lay public.

 Derived automatically from this person's publications.